-Why Extend Volume grayed out
+Why Server 2008 Extend Volume function greyed out

-1. No adjacent Unallocated space
+1. No adjacent Unallocated space on the right

 2. Unsupported file system